awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

 - `KitchenStaffStack` - provisions resources that are used by kitchen staff to access the system.
 Provides functions that allow users to view all open orders and mark a specific order as filled by the kitchen.
 - `ManagerStack` - provisions resources that are used by one or more managers to access the system.
 Provides functions that allow users to view all orders (regardless of status), close-out the service for a day, and retrieve a specific report saved from a previous day's close-out.

+## Setting up
+After cloning this project into your local environment, we recommend performing the following steps to deploy it into your account:
+- Run `npm install` at the root level of the project, to install all dependencies.
+- Run `npm run build` at the root level of the project, to build the project.
+- Run `cdk deploy --all` at the root level of the project, to initiate the deployment.

+Note: If you are working on a clean instance or development environment, you will need to perform initial configuration steps for the CDK in order to deploy the project.
+Click [here](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) for more information on getting started with the CDK.

 ## Business logic
 This demo features multiple Lambda functions, one assigned to each function for each user role.
 The business logic that each of these functions runs can be found organized under the `lib/lambda` folder.
 Each function is decoupled and managed